Amanj1/TTV-primer-analysis/README.md

 | Seqtk    | 1.3-r106|
 | Seqkit   | 0.13.2  |

-Python modules
+Python3 modules
 | Package   | Version |
 | --------- | ------- |
 | numpy     | 1.17.2  |
 | matplotlib| 3.3.0   |

 ## Running TTV-primer-analysis
-The user should create a directory called 'input_data' and store all samples in fasta format with the file exension ".fasta".
+The user should create a directory called 'input_data' and store all samples must be in fasta format with the file extension ".fasta".
-It is also possible to change the follwing code line to the preferred filename and file extension:
+It is also possible to change the following code line to the preferred filename and file extension, but the content of the files should be in fasta format:
 ```
 /* input files */
 //contig sequences